Chumbak/Retailstore-Attendance-Monitor/README.md

 ## Basic Overview
-An attendance monitoring system for all our Chumbak Store employees across the country built on React-native.
+An attendance monitoring system for all our Store employees across the country built on React-native.

+## Blog

+* [Chumbak Engineering Blog](https://engineering.chumbak.com/snappier-attendance-tracking/) - Read more about this on the Chumbak Engineering Blog

+## How does it work

+- With the app installed on their Android/iOS device , the store employees Sign-up on the app with their EmployeeID, Fullname and password

+- On successful Sign-In/Sign-up,they can  Snap their picture from within the premises of the store and select the  Check-in option, this registers their check-in time along with their image which are visible on the dashbord.
+At the end of the day, the employees can checkout by Snapping their picture within the store premises and select Check-out.

+- All of these details will be visible via admin login  on the dashboard  wherein Employee-ID,email,Check-in/out, Time,Duration and their captured image will be displayed

 ## Installation Instructions